deepcausality-rs/deep_causality/SUPPORT.md

     *   What problem are you encountering and what steps have you taken to try and fix it?
     *   Is there a concept you don’t understand?
-*   Provide sample code, such as a [CodeSandbox][cs] or video, if possible
+*   Provide sample code, such as a [CodeSandbox][cs], if possible
-*   Screenshots can help, but if there’s important text such as code or error messages in them, please also provide those as text
-*   The more time you put into asking your question, the better we can help you
+*   The more thought you put into asking your question, the better and faster we can help you

 ## Contributions

 See [`contributing.md`][contributing] on how to contribute.

+## How to report a bug or request an enhancement

+DeepCausality manages bug and enhancement using it's [issue tracker](https://github.com/deepcausality-rs/deep_causality/issues).

 <!-- Definitions -->